Lost-Outpost/lost-legacy/README.md

 # Introduction

-Lost Legacy is a Skyrim modlist focused on adding lots of new quest and new lands mods, tons of Legacy of the Dragonborn displays, power fantasy gameplay (full enai + vokriinator), pretty graphics, and optional survival mechanics!
+Lost Legacy is a Skyrim modlist focused on adding lots of new quest and new lands mods, tons of Legacy of the Dragonborn displays, power fantasy gameplay (full enairim + vokriinator), pretty graphics, and optional survival mechanics!

 ### Minimum Specs
 This needs testing on more systems, but on my system I typically get 45-60fps in most areas of the game, and some dense areas like Riften I may drop down to 35-45.
 Performance options for the modlist are being worked on.